-- 3. Unconfigure any spoke servers by completing the following steps: - On the hub server, to determine whether any spoke servers remain as members of the server group, issue the following command: QUERY SERVERGROUP IBM-OC-hub_server_name b.
-On the hub server, to delete spoke servers from the server group, issue the following command for each spoke server:
+- 3. Unconfigure any spoke servers by completing the following steps: - a.
+On the hub server, to determine whether any spoke servers remain as members of the server group, issue the following command:

+'''

+QUERY SERVERGROUP IBM-OC-hub server name

+'''

 Tip: IBM-0C-hub_server_name represents the name of the monitored server group that was automatically created when you configured the first spoke server.
 This server group name is also the same as the monitoring administrator ID that was automatically created when you initially configured the hub server.